-Shibuya - anyone that has seen "Lost In Translation" will instantly recognize the iconic mainstream center of Japanese youth culture, but there is more Shibuya than meets the eye.
+Tokyo's Shibuya area - anyone that has seen "Lost In Translation" will instantly recognize the iconic mainstream center of Japanese youth culture, but there is more Shibuya than meets the eye.
 From the Hachiko to delicious sushi restaurants, here are 18 popular and little known things to do in Shibuya.

-The center of mainstream youth fashion, culture, cuisine and so much more, Shibuya is just one of those places that draws people from all walks of life.
+The center of Tokyo's mainstream youth fashion, culture, cuisine and so much more, Shibuya is just one of those places that draws people from all walks of life.
 It's not just town for young people, either.
 During the day, you'll find everyone from teenagers looking for the latest fashions, to pensioners meeting up for traditional teas and sweets.
 This is an ever-growing and changing part of the city.

 Here are 18 of the most popular and lesser-known things you should check out when visiting Shibuya.